 Climate scientists predict significantly less snow for us in coming years as the planet’s warming climate tilts the Northwest’s precipitation more toward rain.
 Snow Christmas Day The chances of snow on Christmas Day in the Portland area is about 1 in 100, according to an Associated Press report based on National Climatic Data Center records from 1988-2005.

 Visit the National Weather Bureau’s Web page entitled Some of the Area’s Snowstorms.
 It provides an overview of major storms in Oregon during the 1990s.
 The record: 224 inches at Timberline Lodge on Mt.
 Hood during January 1950.

 Winter’s Pineapple Express and Then Summer

 Winter Portlanders watch the northern Pacific for their weather.
-The winter rain happens when low pressure builds in the Gulf of Alaska and the jet stream drops southward to sweep across the northern states.
-The counterclockwise swirl around the deep atmospheric low pumps moist Pacific air across Oregon from the west and southwest, driving ashore band after ban of clouds.
-Pineapple Express is the shorthand for especially juicy storms of warmer air that pick up moisture from as far to the southwest as Hawaii and drench the valleys and mountains.
-When a high pressure area builds off the coast and the jet stream moves north, we are guarantee dry weather.
+The winter rain happens when low-pressure builds in the Gulf of Alaska and the jet stream drops southward to sweep across the northern states.
+The counterclockwise swirl around the deep atmospheric low pumps moist Pacific air across Oregon from the west and southwest, driving ashore band after band of clouds.
+Pineapple Express is the shorthand for especially juicy storms of warmer air that pick up moisture from as far to the southwest of Hawaii and drench the valleys and mountains.
+When a high-pressure area builds off the coast, and the jet stream moves north, we are the guarantee dry weather.